washington state child support

 Goldberg JonesChild Support, Featured Posts, Spotlight Leave a Comment

 Going through a separation, divorce, or custody dispute creates stressful situations.
-In the midst of this, trying to figure out how child support is calculated in Washington only adds to that stress.
+Determining how child support is calculated in Washington only adds to that strain.

-Parenting plans and support arrangements are complex areas of law.
-A plethora of issues often arise when working to resolve disputes.
-One facet of child custody that garners a lot of questions is: how does Washington calculate child support?
+Parenting plans and support arrangements are complex areas of law and a plethora of issues often arise when resolving them.
+One facet of child custody that garners a lot of questions is: How does Washington calculate child support?

 Before tackling what factors impact support payments, we first need to understand what the term means.